PhillipP2/my-travel-plans/README.md

 #Travel Destinations

-A simple app to keep track of destinatinos I'd like to visit
+A simple app to keep track of destinatinons I'd like to visit